breecummins/NetworkPerturbations/README.md

     computationsdir     =   path to location where results are to be stored; empty string "" indicates current directory

-    networkfile         =   path to a file containing either a single network specification or a comma-separated list of them
+    networkfile         =   path to a file containing either a single network specification or a list of them (comma-separated and surrounded by square brackets, saved as plain text)

     makeperturbations   =   true or false (must be lowercase, no quotes);
                             false = perform the query only for the network specifications provided in the list;